 Hi!
 I'm Amani!
 I'm so glad you are here!

 I have been creating art since high school.
-I started with dry media-pastels, pencil & charcoal.
-Then in 2005 I participated in a weekend painting workshop that becainme the catalyst for my love of paint.
+I started with dry media-pastels, pencils & charcoal.
+Then in 2005, I participated in a weekend painting workshop that became the catalyst for my love of paint.

 Amani’s free spirit is evident in the spontaneous, intuitive way she creates.
 Using acrylic paint Amani merges the loose transparent qualities of watercolor and the rich depth of oil into her own expressive, impressionistic style.
 Her work is organic and inspired, rich with color, intriguing texture and fascinating paint effects.
 Amani’s work reaches deep, inviting the viewer to look beneath the surface, to experience the message waiting to emerge.
 Her paintings often tell the story of adventure, destiny, freedom, identity, and faith.
 While each piece speaks on it’s own to the viewer - like a mirror communicating something specific, each piece will also expose something of the depth of Amani’s heart displayed on canvas.
 Her passion is to awaken something in each person who sees her work; something as elemental as curiosity, or as deep as hope, causing them to feel alive, seen, connected, inspired.

-When I paint I loose track of time; I don’t need to eat.
+When I paint I lose track of time; I don’t need to eat.
 I fully engage in the process.
-When paint gets everywhere- splattered on the walls, puddled on the floor, smeared on my face, I feel alive, I know its been a good session."
+When paint gets everywhere- splattered on the walls, puddled on the floor, smeared on my face, I feel alive.
+I know it's been a good session."